Northfield Town F.C.: Ground

 The home games for the Northfield Town F.C.
 1st and Development teams, Northfield Town F.C.
-Veterans teams and the Northfield Town F.C.
-Junior girls and boys teams are played at 'The Lane' @ Shenley Community Association and Sports Centre, based in the Selly Oak area of Birmingham.
-The Northfield Town F.C.
-U18 team currently play their home matches at Shenley Academy, based in the Weoley Castle area of Birmingham.
+Veterans teams and the Northfield Town Foundation girls and boys teams are played at 'The Lane' (Shenley Community Association and Sports Centre, Shenley Lane) based in the Selly Oak area of Birmingham.
+The Northfield Town Foundation U18 floodlit team currently play their home matches at Shenley Academy, based in the Weoley Castle area of Birmingham.

 The present sports ground was initially the playing fields for the Allen's Cross Sports Club which was part of the greater Allen's Cross Community Association and they were the "parent body" until 1983, the current body of the sports ground is Shenley Lane Community Association & Sports Centre.

 The playing fields were opened for use in 1935, that year King George V and Queen Mary were celebrating the Silver Jubilee of their reign, to mark the event a fund was set up, called the King George V Playing Fields Fund.
 The Allen's Cross Community Association obtained funds from the Birmingham Branch of the National Playing Fields Association, the Birmingham Civic Society, Bournville Village Trust and other donors.

-On 1 April 1937, a 99-year lease for the playing fields was agreed between Cadburys and The Birmingham Common Good Trust to create the Allen's Cross Sports Ground, which was a subsidiary of the Allen's Cross Community Association.
+On 1 April 1937, a 99-year lease for the playing fields was agreed between Cadbury and The Birmingham Common Good Trust to create the Allen's Cross Sports Ground, which was a subsidiary of the Allen's Cross Community Association.
 At this time work started on a clubhouse pavilion, provided by the Feeney Trust, a tarmac tennis court and a caretaker's house, all of which were officially opened on 27 August 1938 by George Cadbury JR. At this time the sports fields were laid out for two football pitches and one cricket pitch.